open-source

 Fortran 90 library for maximum-entropy basis functions

 Attached is a tar archive for a Fortran 90 library to compute maximum-entropy basis functions.
 I have used the G95 compiler.
 The manual in PDF is also attached and a html version of the same is also available, which provide details on how to install the code and its capabilities.
-This library was tested by Mike Puso last year, who interfaced it to DYNA3D and NIKE3D codes.
-Note that I have added a .doc extension to the tar file (can not upload files with .tar extension).
+The library is released under the GNU Lesser GPL version 3 license.